manimarc/tekana-e-wallet/README.md

 - As I work in a team and adopting agile SDLC model scrum is preferable so that scrum master will be able to monitor the progress of the project
 - different tools to monitor the project and allow the whole team to know the progress are available such as Jira, ClickUp, ...
 #### Choose the best technology to handle 1 million of users.
-- Server : Linux (Ubuntu prefered)
+- Server : Linux version 20.4 (Ubuntu prefered)
 - Docker image (to allow easy installation and configuration)

-- Nestjs
-- Typescript
+- [NestJS + Express](https://nestjs.com/) allows to develop API that listens to HTTP request and handle responses
+- [Typescript](https://www.typescriptlang.org/) Which means it checks if the specified types match before running the code, not while running the code.
-- MongoDb (due to its scalability and performance compared to structured query languages)
+- [MongoDb](https://www.mongodb.com/docs/) (due to its scalability and performance compared to structured query languages)
-## Day 5-8
-- Create Users end-points
-- Perform Authentication(username and possword, token should be accessible using http only to avoid hackers accessing it using javascript, encrypt the password using bcrypt library ) and Authorization (limiting some resources based on user role).
-- Create Wallet end-points
-- Create Transaction end-points
-## Day 8-9
+- Microservice Layer: [RabbitMQ](https://www.rabbitmq.com/), it is a language agnostic microservice architecture; It allows variations of pub-sub, request-response, and point to point pattern; rabbitMQ can be synchronous/ asynchronous; push based approach; priotirize messages and decoupled consumer queues

 #### End points documentation

 | ADDRESS:://{ }                             | METHOD | NOTES                                                                                | REQUEST                                                           | RESPONSE                                                                                                                                                                                              |